 - Served in the Selected Reserve for more than six years

-- Served in active duty for more than 90 days during a wartime period
+- Served in active duty for more than 90 days, this can either be Title 10 or Title 32 service

 - Discharged or released from active duty for a service-related disability